abhinmodgil/aisoc_output/1716286545.16316133/8_final_summary.md

 ### Executive Summary
-A possible kernel-level rootkit was detected on a normal-criticality asset, but the investigation lacks sufficient context to make a definitive determination.
+A possible rootkit installation was detected on a normal-criticality asset, but the investigation lacks sufficient context to confirm the severity.

 ### Final Verdict
 **Suspicious**